srikanthkakumanu/DSA/newio/README.md

 - All channels are instances of classes that ultimately implement the `java.nio.channels.Channel` interface.

-The following are types of channels:
+The following are different types of channels:

 - Scatter and Gather Channels (**Scatter & Gather I/O or Vectored I/O**)
 - File Channels